sls-dm/byond-tools/README.md

 # byond-tools
-How to use: run setup.sh in __scripts
+How to use: on the command line type
+$ sudo sh run.sh

 **todolist**
 * add byond auto install